 Sales and marketing expenses for the CA-NA and CA-ROW segments consist primarily of costs associated with cultivating our relationships with our airline partners and airline partners and attracting additional passengers as our customers.
-Sales and marketing activities related to the airlines include contracting with new airlines to offer our service on their aircraft, contracting to add additional aircraft operated by our existing airline partners and airline customers to the installed fleet, joint marketing of our service with our airline partners and airline customers, program management related to passengers include advertising and marketing campaigns and promotions as well as customer service related activities and product management.
+Sales and marketing activities related to the airlines include contracting with new airlines to offer our service on their aircraft, contracting to add additional aircraft operated by our existing airline partners and airline customers to the installed fleet, joint marketing of our service with our airline partners and airline customers, program management related service launches and trade shows.
+Sales and marketing activities related to passengers include advertising and marketing campaigns and promotions as well as customer service related activities and product management.